dfinity/wg-identity-authentication/topics/ICRC-21/icrc_21_consent_msg.md

 ```

 1. The relying party connects to the signer and requests a signature on a canister call.
-2. The signer fetches the consent message from the target canister:
+2. The chain-connected signer component fetches the consent message from the target canister:
+   * `icrc21_consent_message_request.method` must match the canister call method.
+   * `icrc21_consent_message_request.arg` must match the canister call argument.
+   * The chain-connected signer component must use the anonymous identity for the `icrc21_consent_message` request.
+   * The `icrc21_consent_message` canister call must be made to the target canister.
+   * The response to the `icrc21_consent_message` canister call (fetched using `read_state`) must be delivered in a valid certificate (see [Certification](https://internetcomputer.org/docs/current/references/ic-interface-spec#certification)).
+   * The decoded response must not be `null` and match the `icrc21_consent_message_response::OK` variant.
 3. The canister call and the consent message request as well as the certified response are transferred to the cold signer component.
 4. The cold signer component validates the consent message:
    1. The consent message request must match the canister call: